kpion/Spaghetti/README.md

 composer global require kpion/spaghetti
 ```

 Make sure your global Composer binaries directory is in your system's PATH.
+Because lost spaghetti is sad spaghetti.

 ## Details